Skip to main content

 Model typeData typeAlgoritmReferenceStatus

-IOGlobalGradient-based PEM (ARX, ARMAX, OE, BJ)link✔️
+IOGlobalGradient-based PEM (ARX, ARMAX, OE, BJ)link, link✔️

 IOGlobalPseudo-Linear Least Squares PEM (ARX, ARMAX, OE, BJ)link✔️